What Is Chronic Kidney Disease?

 Understanding kidney disease

-Chronic kidney disease (CKD) occurs when your kidneys don’t work as well as they should to filter waste, toxins, and excess fluids from your body.
-Know as a “silent” condition, CKD is hard to detect because the symptoms often appear in later stages.
+Chronic kidney disease (CKD) occurs when your kidneys don’t work as well as they should to filter waste, toxins, and excess fluid from your body.
+Known as a “silent” condition, CKD is hard to detect because the symptoms often appear in later stages.
 With proper management, you may be able to slow the progression of CKD and preserve your remaining kidney function to live your best life.

 Know the signs of CKD